CogentRoleplayCommunity/FogentRoleplay/GeneralRules/NonCombatRules/Healing.md

 Can be used to reattach limbs as long as the limb is not completely destroyed.

-## Superior Heal
+## Fatal Heal

 Removes a Fatal or lesser injury.

 Can be used to regrow limbs and body parts.